pzawadzk/Behavioral-Cloning/README.md

 # Behavioral cloning

-This project implements a machine learning model for a self-driving car in the Udacity simulator (Fig. 1).
-The model uses road images taken by three on-board cameras and predicts appropriate steering angle.
+This project implements machine learning model for a self-driving car in the Udacity simulator (Fig. 1).
+The model uses road images taken by three on-board cameras to predict steering angle.
 The model is trained using the so-called  behavioural cloning approach.
-In behavioural cloning we create a set of behaviours that we want the model to reproduce such as driving in the middle of the road.
-In addition to reproducing "good" behaviours the model should also be able to recover from "bad behaviours" such driving on the shoulder.

 <p>
 <img src="simulator.png" width="480" alt="Combined Image" /> <br>